Kount/kount.github.io/_docs/dc-web-browser.md

 ---

 The Data Collector runs on a client’s browser and collects a variety of information that helps uniquely identify the device.
-Add the <script> tag to the web page where you want to trigger the Data Collection.
+Add the "<script>" tag to the web page where you want to trigger the Data Collection.
 The variables are found in the above table.
 Below is sample code.

 {% include alert.html style="primary" text="High Level Integration Steps" %}